Signing you in...

 Open morningmail.ai

-The starter's philosophy is one great thing a day—a story about craft, results or characters you'd share at the gym between attempts, not a wall of links.
+The philosophy behind it is one great thing a day—a story about craft, results or characters you'd share at the gym between attempts, not a wall of links.
 It's good as-is, and better sharpened.
-Open the module and add, say: "favour first ascents and comp finals over gear press releases; for new training research, summarise the method, not just the result."
+Click the Assignment to rewrite it, or tap a tweak like "+ name sources" to append a line.
+Mine says: "favour first ascents and comp finals over gear press releases; for new training research, summarise the method, not just the result."

 The exact prompt your section starts with